Kuru kingdom: Mahabharata

+Historical aspects

 The epic poem, the Mahabharata, tells of a conflict between two branches of the reigning Kuru clan possibly around 1000 BCE.
 However, archaeology has not furnished conclusive proof as to whether the specific events described have any historical basis.
 The existing text of the Mahabharata went through many layers of development and mostly belongs to the period between c.
 400 BCE and 400 CE.
 Within the frame story of the Mahabharata, the historical kings Parikshit and Janamejaya are featured significantly as scions of the Kuru clan.

 A historical Kuru King named Dhritarashtra Vaichitravirya is mentioned in the Kathaka Samhita of the Yajurveda (c.
 1200–900 BCE) as a descendant of the Rigvedic-era king Sudas.
 His cattle were reportedly destroyed as a result of conflict with the vratya ascetics; however, this Vedic mention does not provide corroboration for the accuracy of the Mahabharata's account of his reign.